 4. Block out time for schoolwork.

 You’re already following a class schedule each day, so why not pencil in time each week for schoolwork and studying?
 When you actually block out this time in your schedule, you’re more likely to commit to it and stay in a routine.
+Check your course schedule for any large gaps between classes.
+This is the perfect time for a study session at the campus library.

-5. Chat it up with some classmates.
+5. Chat with some classmates.

 Imagine it’s the night before a big exam.
 You didn’t get around to studying as soon as you wanted to, but now is a better time than never.
 You sit down at your desk, pull out your study guide, and realize there are some things you just don’t understand.
 Aside from building some lasting friendships, this is why you should get friendly with your classmates.
 Getting clarity on your school work is just a quick text message away!

-6. Organize your work space.
+6. Organize your workspace.

 What do you suggest doing at the start of the term?
 Share your thoughts in the comments below.